kasslent/clc-digital-skills/_lessons/module-3.4.md

 > Follow the instructions in the comments in the `<head>` of **responsive.html** to make the 3 columns fluid and responsive.

+>## EXERCISE: Making Your Website Responsive
+> Continue working on your website's layout.If you have it working on desktop,try creating some media queries to improve the layout on different widths.
+>**Don't forget your Viewport Metatag!**
+>
+>Does your website design call for any background images?
+Go ahead and try it out on your project!

 ~ End ~